 Figure 2.
 A boat electrofisher operated by a professional fisheries biologist is the most accurate method to measure a pond fish population.

 This method uses a small electrical current to stun (but not kill) fish, allowing them to be easily captured, identified, measured, and returned to the pond.
-Using data from an electrofishing survey, a professional fisheries biologist can provide a detailed assessment of the fish population along with stocking and harvest recommendations to reach the pond owner’s goals (for a price of course).
-A list of professional pond consultants that may be able to provide an electrofishing survey is available on the Penn State Extension Water Quality website.
+Using data from an electrofishing survey, a professional fisheries biologist can provide a detailed assessment of the fish population along with stocking and harvest recommendations to reach the pond owner's goals (for a price of course).

 Proportional Stock Density (PSD) Method

 A simple method of assessing the current status of a pond fishery is the use of proportional stock density (PSD).
 The PSD method is applicable to ponds dominated by a largemouth bass and bluegill combination.
 The method is less accurate for other combinations of bass and/or sunfish.

 The method involves simple record keeping by anglers.
 The more data that are collected, the more accurate the final result will be.
 Pond owners can accomplish a good data set by keeping angling records during an entire summer for a few anglers or invite many anglers to fish over one or two weekends.
 Either approach would result in a significant number of angler hours (number of anglers times hours fished).